-Once the tops of the donuts were covered in frosting, we then shook the bag of sprinkles on top along with the crunchy crumble pieces.
+Once the tops of the donuts were covered in frosting, we then shook the bag of sprinkles onto them along with the crunchy crumble pieces.
 As neat as we were with the frosting step, the final touches created a messy look on the otherwise cute little donuts.

 A better way to do it.

 Now was the time to sample our creations.
 That’s where the disappointment set in.
 As spongy as I said they were handling the dough, that’s the consistency they were in our mouths.
 The donuts were cold, soggy, and tasteless.
 Even the frosting did nothing to give the donuts flavor.
 I finished whatever my assistant wouldn’t eat, but I wouldn’t call it an enjoyable snack.

 In the end, I found that was a cute product that was fun and easy to make, but wasn't very good to eat.
 I wouldn’t recommend this kit as a tasty, do-it-yourself snack.
 Maybe the dough could be fried or heated before they are decorated in order to help them taste like a real donut, but to make them as instructed creates a very strange and tasteless product. this particular kit

 Which Popin’ Cookin’ kits have you tried?
 How did they taste?
 Leave your answers in the comments below!